 Steps 4 - 6: Review the options

-In the first blog in this series we explained why a specialist practice management solution will enable you to run all aspects of your practice from one place and how to get started.
+In Part 1 of this series, we explained why a specialist practice management solution will enable you to run all aspects of your practice from one place and how to get started.

 The next step is to look at what’s out there and how it meets your needs and budget.
 When it comes to researching software vendors the internet is a good place to start but do ask colleagues for recommendations too.